slaclab/pysmurf/README.SmurfProcessor.md

 This module can be disabled; the incoming frame will just pass through to the next block.

 For more details see [here](README.DataEmulator.md).

+### FrameRxStats

+Get statistics about the received frames from the firmware application, including number of frame received, number of lost frames, and number of received frames out of order.

+This module can be disabled; the incoming frame will just pass through to the next block.

 ### ChannelMapper